Malawi

 Secrecy laws

-In Malawi, individuals and the press have constitutional rights of access to information.
+In Malawi, both individuals and the press have constitutional access to information rights.
 Article 36 states that the press shall “be accorded the fullest possible facilities for access to public information,” and article 37 states that individuals “shall have the right of access to all information held by the State or any of its organs at any level of Government in so far as such information is required for the exercise of [their] rights.”

 The Collaboration on International ICT Policy for East and Southern Africa (CIPESA) notes, however, that the Official Secrets Act of 1968 limits disclosure of a broad range of information, and that the Preservation of Public Security Act of 1960 prohibits publication of anything likely to be “prejudicial to public security; undermine the authority of, or the public confidence in, the government; promote feelings of ill-will or hostility between any sections of classes or races of the inhabitants of Malawi; or promote industrial unrest in the country.”
-CIPESA explains that these two laws burden the right to access information; furthermore, the organization explains that some instances- like internet outages on election day or journalists’ articles that strangely went unpublished- are rumored to have been ordered by the government to limit citizens’ access to certain information.
+CIPESA explains that these two laws burden the right to access information.
+Furthermore, the organisation explains that some instances of the repression of information access and free speech – like internet outages on election day or journalists’ articles that strangely went unpublished – are rumoured to have been ordered by the government to limit citizens’ access to certain information.

 However, Freedom House notes that in recent years, these constitutional provisions have been threatened, despite the Constitution’s assurance that it is supreme, and that any law or governmental act that is inconsistent with the Constitution shall be invalid.
-For example, they note the 2016 Cybersecurity Law’s “Prohibition on Offensive Communication,” which itself prohibits willful and repetitive “disturb[ing] or attempt[ing] to disturb the peace, quietness or right of privacy of any person with no purpose of legitimate [electronic] communication” but is worded vaguely enough to in theory be construed broadly and threaten online freedom of speech and press.
+For example, they note the 2016 Cybersecurity Law’s “Prohibition on Offensive Communication,” is worded vaguely enough to potentially be construed broadly and thus threaten freedom of speech and of the press online.
 Relatedly, Freedom House points out civil society leaders’ suspicions that the government monitors citizens’ electronic communications using new technology introduced in 2017.
 They also note the four-month period in 2019 during which the Malawi Communications Regulation Authority suspended call-in radio programs, as well as physical violence that journalists have historically faced (notably, a journalist was recently attacked, which perhaps prompted the Malawi Police Service’s new security guidelines intended to protect journalists).

 Whistleblower cases

-Whistleblowers in Malawi have faced violence and arrest in past instances.
-During the highly publicized Cashgate scandal- which first came to light in 2013 and involved widespread theft of public money and the arrest and firing of many government officials- the possible (and to some, presumed) whistleblower, a government official, barely survived an assassination attempt.
+However, whistleblowers in Malawi have faced violence and arrest in the past.
+During the highly publicised Cashgate scandal – which first came to light in 2013 and involved widespread theft of public money and the arrest and firing of many government officials – the possible (and, to some, presumed) whistleblower, a government official, barely survived an assassination attempt.
 Additionally, in 2016, Malawi police arrested and rearrested a whistleblower who was said to have “risked his life” to reveal corruption at a public hospital.

 Other troubling instances of violence have been directed at individuals dedicated to fighting and uncovering corruption in Malawi.
 For instance, it is believed that the mysterious 2015 murder of a former Anti-Corruption Bureau director of corporate affairs was politically motivated.

 However, there are some signs that the environment for whistleblowers in Malawi may be, at least in part, trending in a positive direction.
-For instance, Deloitte and the Malawi Revenue Authority announced in 2017 that twenty-seven anonymous whistleblowers who had reported under the Tip-Offs Anonymous program would receive monetary rewards ranging from a minimum of ten percent of the taxes recovered to a maximum of K500,000.
-During the financial year from July 2018 to June 2019, the Malawi Revenue Authority paid out over K282 million to successful Tip-Offs Anonymous informants.
+For instance, Deloitte and the Malawi Revenue Authority announced in 2017 that twenty-seven anonymous whistleblowers who had reported under the Tip-Offs Anonymous program would receive monetary rewards ranging from a minimum of ten percent of the taxes recovered to a maximum of 500,000 Malawian Kwacha.
+During the financial year from July 2018 to June 2019, the Malawi Revenue Authority paid out over 282 million Malawian Kwacha to successful Tip-Offs Anonymous informants.

 Knowledge, support and action centers